 Volunteers use new mobile app to support recreation growth management

-Chaffee Rec Adopters ‘data blitz’ events take place on 1st and 3rd tuesdays
+Chaffee Rec Adopters ‘data blitz’ events taking place through october

 The new Chaffee Rec Adopters program that enables public lands stewardship begins right now!
 Volunteers are needed to use a newly developed mobile app to inventory dispersed campsites at twice monthly meet-up and training events.
 You can inventory sites on your own and take actions in your favorite areas after receiving a short training.